by Grace Fodor

-She is passionate about not only redefining beauty for women as they age, but redefining age, challenging the outdated misconceptions surrounding middle-age that leave many women feeling invisible, undervalued and unattractive.
+She is passionate about redefining beauty for women as they age.
+Challenging the outdated misconceptions surrounding middle-age that leave many women feeling invisible, undervalued and unattractive.

 Grace wants EVERY woman to look and FEEL the most beautiful and confident version of their age.
 Beauty is truly ageless.”